 We do offer a winding service.
-There will be a delay as staff is only available on Mondays to wind.
-Am delighted to wind for you, but just want you to know.
+There will be a delay of 24 - 48 hours due to lack of staff.
+I'm delighted to wind your yarn for you, but just want you to know.

 NO Returns or Exchanges on Wound Yarn